Blind238/SwipeTable/src/pages/reports/internship-report.md

 ** MySql, NoSql, Postgress, MongoDB etc.
 * Pick a licence (MIT, Apache, GPL ?)

+While this was originally the plan, things have changed during the course of the project.
+Due to the amount of time spent on the JavaScript Data Grid Plugin, some tasks didn't get any attention.
+This wasn't an issue though because from early on the focus was on the JavaScript side.
+The other tasks were possible things I could be working on because I was worried the main assignment wouldn't be enough.
+I was wrong.

 ## 2.2 Use Case
 The use case was the starting point for the assignment.
 From the use case I was able to determine the requirements, personas and scenarios.
 What follows is the use case verbatim.